Resources · A.A. Basics

 Why it works

-The model carries weight in both directions: it gives the sponsee something specific to work with, and it keeps the sponsor connected to their own recovery.
+The relationship benefits both parties: the sponsee gains something concrete to work with, and the sponsor stays connected to their own recovery.

 For the sponsee